jennifersokolov/jennifersokolov/pages/about.md

 image: /static/img/logo.png
 more text: >-
   This is some more text that will not show up in the preview or in the live site.
+And even more text
 ---
 This is the About Page Hero Text.
+Some more text